marcomalabag/GDENG-2-Project1/GDENG-2 Project1 - OBJ and entity component system/Readme.txt

+# GDENG-2-Project1
+Game Engine coded in C++
-Marco Malabag
+By: Marco Malabag,
-Instructions on how to run:
-What I'm sending is the project for the rendering system and not the whole solution because that solution is tied to other versions of the rendering system.
-Therefore either create a new solution in visual studio 2022 or 2019 then add the project to that solution.
-Alternatively, you could use an existing solution and add the project there.
-In the solution, ensure that GDENG-2 Project1 - OBJ and entity component system is set as the startup project.
-Then press Run/Debug and the project should be able to run.
+Lanz Santiago,
+Gab Plaza

+Ensure that C++20 standard library is installed since std::format is used for the debug console window.

+Starting class is in main.cpp in the App filter.
+Just download the project and use either visual studio 2019 or 2022 to open the project.
+After opening the project just press run/debug.